-Below I’ve included some free resources to help you level up your content.
-The mix of templates below will help you make sure you check off all your boxes when you start a new project, send outreach emails, and organize your efforts.
+Below I’ve included some free resources to help you level up your content and marketing efforts.
+The mix of templates below will help you make sure you check off all your boxes when you start a new project, send outreach emails, and organize your processes.

 View the project brief I send out to new clients.
 This will cover the most important details of a freelance writing project, such as objectives, guidelines, and expectations.